Are You Considering Liquidation? Read this First.

 Watch This Video To See What Our Clients Say About Our Business Rescue Services

-What does liquidation mean?
+What does liquidation mean in business?

 Maybe this is the first piece of research that you’ve done into liquidation and company closure and therefore you might be wondering what liquidation actually means.
 Worry not, 1st Business Rescue is here to make things simple and clear for you.
 Our commitment to you is to explain everything to you in an easy-to-understand manner.

-The process of liquidation can only be applied to the closure of a limited company and involves closing the business, selling its assets [if there are any] and taking it off the official register at Companies House, the company will then cease to exist.
+The process of liquidation can only be applied to the closure of a limited company and involves closing the business, selling its assets (if there are any) and taking it off the official register at Companies House, the company will then cease to exist.
 Generally, a business enters liquidation due to financial difficulties but may also enter a solvent liquidation if the company can afford to repay all of its debts and still have over £25,000 left in the bank.

 Entering a liquidation